adobe/asset-compute-example-workers/projects/worker-ccai/README.md

 - Run `aio app use <Path to Adobe I/O Developer Console configuration file>`
   - This will setup your `.env` to point at the Firefly project and workspace
 - Run `aio app deploy` to deploy the application

+### Review logs

+- Use `aio app logs` to review the logs of the most recent invocation

 ## Integrating with AEM Cloud Service